Mo3tasemO/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir : Remove directory
-cd - : change directory to previous one ls -al . .. /boot : List in boot
+cd - : change directory to previous one ls -al . .. /boot : List in boot file : give tou the tybe of the file